 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

 Is Their Stuff Safe?

-And it has been through their tears and yelling about an item of theirs being taken, that I find myself, once again, asking if they had locked their door.
-You see, my daughters have lived in dorms, apartments, sorority houses and off-campus houses and consistently, I have personally witnessed them forgetting to lock their room doors (not the front door, although they have done that on occasion).
+And it has been through their tears and wailing about an item of theirs being taken that I find myself, once again, asking if they had locked their door.
+You see, for all the time my daughters have lived in dorms, apartments, sorority houses, and off-campus houses, I have personally witnessed them forgetting to lock their room doors (not the front door, although they have done that on occasion).
 Usually, when I make a mere mention of that fact, I get a sassy response along the lines of “I’m just running down the hall to the bathroom,” or, even better, “Mom, no one would ever take my stuff.”
 It is exactly this naiveté that has taught them a painful lesson; not everyone is kind and good and honest.

-And in my daughter’s particular situation, it was not taken by their roommate, but a visitor to their living space.
+To be fair, in my daughter’s particular situation it was not taken by a roommate, but a visitor to their living space.
 It is why I have always purchased renter’s insurance for them and most recently purchased a dorm vault.
 They did not have a dorm vault when my older daughter went to school.
 Oh, how I am sure she wished they did.

 Put It In The Vault